johnfedoruk/bangular/aio/content/guide/displaying-data.md

 # Displaying Data

-You can display data by binding controls in an HTML template to properties of an Angular component.
+You can display data by binding controls in an HTML template to properties of an Bangular component.

 In this page, you'll create a component with a list of heroes.
 You'll display the list of hero names and